This post may contain affiliate links. Please read our disclosure policy.

 For the cake.

-- Preheat your oven to 350°F. Grease and line an 8-inch round or square baking pan.
+- Preheat your oven to 350°F. Grease and line an 8-inch square or 9-inch round baking pan.
 Set the pan aside.

 - In a medium-size, heat-safe mixing bowl or measuring cup, place the boiling water and brewed coffee and the cocoa powder, and whisk until well-combined.
 The cocoa powder will resist combining, so just keep whisking.

-- In a large bowl, place the flour, xanthan gum, cornstarch, baking soda, and about 5 ounces of the (optional) chocolate chips, and mix to combine and coat the chips in the flour.
+- In a separate large mixing bowl, place the flour blend, xanthan gum, salt, and baking soda, and whisk to combine well.

 - Doneness should be determined by a few things: the cake should be puffed and rounded at the edges.
 It also shouldn’t jiggle when moved back and forth, and a toothpick inserted in the center should come out mostly clean (and certainly not wet).